Shiba nukkuu olohuoneen matolla

 A comfortable and ergonomic bed supports the dog's body and promotes deep sleep, which improves sleep quality.

-What do a dog's sleeping positions reveal about its sleep?
+What do a dog's sleeping positions tell about its sleep?

-For example, the side position refers to deep sleep, sleeping curled up helps with thermoregulation, and sleeping on one's back indicates relaxation and trust.
+For example, lying on the side indicates deep sleep, curling up helps with temperature regulation, and sleeping on the back shows relaxation and trust.

 Is it normal for a dog to move or make sounds in its sleep?

-Yes, barks, paw movements, and lip-smacking are usually signs of REM sleep and dreaming.
+Yes, barking, paw movements, and smacking sounds are usually signs of REM sleep and dreaming.

-If a dog is consistently exceptionally tired, wakes up frequently, its sleep pattern changes suddenly, or it has breathing interruptions while sleeping, it is advisable to consult a veterinarian.
+If a dog is constantly unusually tired, wakes up often, its sleep pattern changes suddenly, or it has breathing pauses while sleeping, it is advisable to consult a veterinarian.

-My dog constantly tries to sleep in hiding, for example, alone in the bathroom – is that normal?
+My dog constantly tries to sleep in hiding, for example alone in the bathroom – is this normal?

 Some dogs indeed seek out cold tiles or a dark closet.
-This may be their preference (e.g., in summer, a cool tile is the best place) or a sign that the basic bed is not appealing.
-If a dog suddenly starts avoiding the family and sleeps in the closet, it might be sick or stressed.
-Normally, a pack dog wants to be within earshot of its people.
-Therefore, investigate whether there are stress factors in the home environment (a new pet, a child teasing the dog, etc.) or if the dog is ill.
-If no reason is found and the dog still prefers to sleep in the bathroom, then maybe it's just its favorite place – some want to sleep on a cool floor even if they have the softest bed.
-You can then move the bed to where the dog goes, so you can combine comfort and preference.
+This may be their preference (e.g., in summer a cool tile is the best place) or a sign that the regular bed is not comfortable.
+If the dog suddenly starts avoiding the family and sleeps in the closet, it may be sick or stressed.
+Normally, a pack dog wants to be within hearing distance of its people.
+So check if there are stress factors in the home environment (a new pet, a child bullying the dog, etc.) or if the dog is ill.
+If no cause is found and the dog still prefers to sleep in the bathroom, maybe it is just its favorite place – some want to sleep on a cool floor even if they have a very soft bed.
+You can then move the bed to where the dog goes, so you combine comfort and preference.

-The dog doesn't want to get up at all in the morning, just sleeps – should it be forced outside?
+The dog does not want to get up at all in the morning, just sleeps – should it be forced outside?

 A healthy dog usually wakes up when the house wakes up, at least to yawn a little.
-If the dog is still lying completely out of it long after you've woken up, make sure it's not sick.
-If everything is okay, you can let it sleep – some dogs are morning sleepyheads!
-Of course, they eventually need to go out, but understand that the dog might have stayed up part of the night keeping watch or it just enjoys lounging.
+If the dog lies completely still for a long time after you have woken up, make sure it is not sick.
+If everything is okay, you can let it sleep – some dogs are morning sleepers!
+Of course, they eventually need to go to the bathroom, but understand that the dog may have been awake part of the night observing or just enjoying lazing around.
 Many large dogs tend to stretch out for a long time in the morning.
-Call gently and offer a treat to motivate – but don't drag the dog up by force unless you absolutely have to go somewhere.
+Call gently and offer a treat to motivate – but do not drag the dog up forcibly unless you have to go somewhere.

 Is it necessary to monitor a dog's sleeping habits?

-Monitoring a dog's sleep is an important part of observing its health condition.
-Often, the first signs of many illnesses can appear as changes in sleep: the dog sleeps more or less, or at different times.
+Monitoring a dog's sleep is an important part of observing its health status.
+Often the first signs of many illnesses can appear as changes in sleep: the dog sleeps more or less, or at different times.
 As a dog owner, you learn what is normal for your dog.
 Trust that knowledge.
-If your instincts tell you something is off, it's probably worth checking.
+If your intuition says something is wrong, it is probably worth checking.
 Better to visit the vet once unnecessarily than too late.
 A well-sleeping dog is a happy dog.
 The quality and quantity of sleep directly reflect the dog's quality of life and health.
-So, provide your dog with the best possible conditions for sweet dreams – it's one of the greatest expressions of love for your furry friend.
+So provide your dog with the best possible conditions for sweet dreams – it is one of the greatest expressions of love for your furry friend.
 After dreams, your dog is ready for a new day, shared moments, and adventures with you.
-Seeing a dog sleeping relaxed, paws twitching, we can also be at ease: everything is fine, and the dog is getting what it needs in its sleep.
+When we see a dog sleeping relaxed, paws twitching, we can also be at ease: everything is fine, and the dog gets in sleep what it needs.

 Research and expert sources: